BSRV1987/Duckdb_DataAnalysis_ListenBrainz/README.md

 # A sample repository to showcase ingestion of publicly available listenbrainz data and perform analysis using duckdb.

+# Data is already inserted into ListenBrainz.db in a schema

 # Environment recommended

 GitHub<br>